-The Group prepares its consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The Company prepares its consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 This requires management to make estimates and assumptions that affect reported amounts and related disclosures.
 Actual results could differ from those estimates.
-The following policies are considered by management to be the most critical in understanding the judgments that are involved in the preparation of the Group's consolidated financial statements and the uncertainties that could impact the Group's results of operations, financial position and cash flows.
-These consolidated financial statements were prepared in accordance with Irish Company Law, to present to shareholders and file with the Companies Registration Office in Ireland.
-Accordingly, these consolidated financial statements include presentation and disclosures required by Ireland's Companies Act 2014 in addition to those disclosures required under U.S. GAAP.
+The following policies are considered by management to be the most critical in understanding the judgments that are involved in the preparation of the Company's consolidated financial statements and the uncertainties that could impact the Company's results of operations, financial position and cash flows.